raspberrypilearning/kabaddi/en/step_2.md

 --- task ---

 Paint the “green line”.
+This sets a safe zone for the player.

+![](images/backdrop_menu_paint.png)

-In the Backdrops editor, draw a vertical green line at x = –100.
+In the **Backdrops** editor, draw a vertical green line at x = –100.
 It should be 20 pixels thick.

-![](images/backdrop_menu_paint.png)

-This sets a safe zone for the player.

 ![](images/backdrop_editor.png)